wp-plugins/wpsso/readme.txt

 * Additional profile contact fields with configurable label and field names.
 * Custom settings and meta tag values for each Post, Page, and custom post type.
 * Options to exclude specific Google / SEO, Open Graph, and Twitter Card meta tags.
-* Integrates with 3rd party plugins and services for additional image, video, product, and content information:
+* Integrates with 3rd party plugins and services for additional image, video, product, and content information (see [About Pro Addons](http://surniaulula.com/codex/plugins/wpsso/notes/addons/) and [Integration Notes](http://surniaulula.com/codex/plugins/wpsso/installation/integration/) for details):
 	* Plugins
 		* All in One SEO Pack
 		* bbPress